Geetika1/DevelopingDataProdShinyApp/README.md

 Displays the following output:
 -All the inputs
 -Whether the user is at a risk for a heart disease or not

+To run the app:

+Copy the files in your area.
+Run the app
+You should be able to see the output on your screen